Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

-This is not an argument that screens are inherently harmful.
-The evidence is more nuanced than that.
-What matters is not the screen itself but what it replaces, how it is used, and whether an adult is present.
-A meta-analysis of 100 studies (Santos et al., 2024) found that solo screen viewing is associated with poorer cognitive outcomes, while co-viewing with an engaged adult is associated with better outcomes.
-The same device, used differently, produces opposite developmental effects.
+What matters is not the screen itself, but what it replaces, how it is used, and whether an adult is present.
+A meta-analysis of 100 studies (Santos et al., 2024) found that watching alone is linked with poorer cognitive outcomes, while co-viewing with an engaged adult is linked with better outcomes.
+So the same device, used in different ways, can have opposite effects on development.

 Teachers need to understand this evidence because its consequences arrive in their classrooms every morning.
 When a child cannot sustain attention during a read-aloud, cannot take turns in discussion, or cannot regulate their frustration when a task gets difficult, the question is not always whether that child has a learning difficulty.
 Sometimes the question is what that child is not doing at home.